yodeng/runjob/README.md

 Todo
 =======

-More functions will be improved inn the future.
+More functions will be improved in the future.